SeanKilleen/seankilleen.github.io/_posts/2020-12-18-how-to-force-git-to-prompt-you-for-a-password.md

 I'm doing the steps here manually but it could almost certainly be automated in a tiny script.

 - Check the value of credential manager: `git config --system credential.helper`.
-Save this value for later; you will need it to set things back.
+Note this value for later; you will need it to set things back.
 - Unset the credential manager, which will prompt you for PW going forward: `git config --system --unset credential.helper`

 ## Running the command

-- Run your applicable command, e.g. `git fetch upstream` in my case
+- Run your applicable command, e.g. `git fetch upstream` in my case.
+You'll be prompted for a password.
-- Use the shared account name as user, and the access token as the password
+- Use the shared account username, and the personal access token as the password

 ## Return things to normal